ntucker/anansi/packages/babel-preset-anansi/README.md

 Warning: something other than 'false' will disable HMR and 'tree shaking' in webpack

+### useESModules: boolean = !(env === 'test' || options.nodeTarget)

+This uses the es6 module version of [@babel/runtime](https://babeljs.io/docs/en/babel-plugin-transform-runtime#useesmodules).
+"This allows for smaller builds in module systems like webpack, since it doesn't need to preserve commonjs semantics."

+Set this to false for maximum compatibility.

 ### [useBuiltIns](https://babeljs.io/docs/en/babel-preset-env#usebuiltins): "usage" | "entry" | false = "entry"

 This option configures how @anansi/babel-preset handles polyfills.